gbmhunter/blog/content/electronics/communication-protocols/pci-express-pcie/_index.md

 The minimum implementation of PCIe with one lane requires 4 wires for data transmission and 2 for a reference clock, giving a total of 6 (excluding power and ground).

+{{% note %}}
-Note that the transmission speed in software is not define as a absolute bits/seconds, but rather as a multiplier for the base rate, e.g. _8x_ speed.
+The transmission speed in software is not defined as a absolute bits/seconds, but rather as a multiplier for the base rate, e.g. _8x_ speed.
 The base rate is dependent on what version of the PCIe specification supports, and is summarised in the following table:
+{{% /note %}}

 <table>
     <thead>